Course Descriptions

 - Procedures for AP teachers: We will explore the College Board’s Equity and access statement, the curricular and resource requirements that schools agree to when offering AP-level courses, and work through the course audit that is required of all AP teachers.

 - Curricular Requirements: We will spend most of our time becoming familiar with the Course and Exam Description document, designed to help teachers understand the many elements of the course.
-We will review the themes that tie together elements of the course and investigate the historical thinking skills and reasoning processes that underlie the redesigned course curriculum.
-We will have the opportunity to consider how to scaffold the skills in the course and to develop a pacing guide for the curriculum.
-Once familiar with these elements, we will share lesson examples for each of the thinking skills and reasoning processes in various course units.
+We will review the themes that tie together aspects of the course and investigate the historical thinking skills and reasoning processes that underlie the redesigned course curriculum.
+We will have the opportunity to consider how to scaffold the course's skills and develop a pacing guide for the curriculum.
+Once familiar with these elements, we will share lesson examples for each thinking skill and reasoning process in various course units.

 - Assessments: We will learn about the various assessment items on the AP Exam, including multiple-choice, short answer questions, long essays, and document-based essays, and explore some strategies for students to use with these different items.
 We will become familiar with the essay rubrics and apply them to student work.
-We will also learn about Instructional Planning Reports and discuss how those might be used for teachers to become reflective practitioners so they can adjust their courses on a year-to-year basis.
+We will also learn about Instructional Planning Reports and discuss how they might be used for teachers to become reflective practitioners so they can adjust their courses year-to-year.

 Ed.
 639 – WORLD HISTORY